Bundled Gradients through Contact via Randomized Smoothing: Randomized Smoothing

 \subsection{Zero-Order Variation}

 If $\nabla f$ is not available or costly to compute, one may instead compute an expected value of finite-differences (which we denote by $\nabla_0 f(x)$) to use as a direction of descent \cite{duchi2}.
-We call this object the \textit{zero-order gradient bundle}.
-Convergence of such schemes are well analyzed in Simultaneous Perturbation Stochastic Approximation (SPSA) \cite{spsa}.
+We call this object the \textit{zero-order bundled gradient},

+where subscript $j$ denotes the $j^{\text{th}}$ component of the vector.
+Convergence of such schemes are analyzed in Simultaneous Perturbation Stochastic Approximation (SPSA) \cite{spsa}.

 \begin{example} \normalfont\textbf{Function with many Local Minina}: Let

 which has many bad local minima.
 Under a suitable choice for the Gaussian kernel $\mu(w)=\mathcal{N}(w;0,\sigma)$, this function can be smoothed out to be convex, or gradient dominant \cite{gradientdominance}.